 SSHA majors have more flexibility and can usually study abroad at any point as a UC Merced student.
 SSHA students who spend their final semester abroad must ensure that they have the flexibility to meet their degree requirements abroad, often with upper-division electives.
 Students with majors in Natural Sciences and Engineering should aim to participate in study abroad programs before their final semester; this will leave the maximum flexibility to complete remaining degree requirements upon return from abroad.

-Because transfer students usually have already approached or reached a maximum of transferable units before transferring to UC Merced, transfer students should focus on the UC Education Abroad Program or UC Summer Abroad, as both program types will offer UC units rather than transfer units, meaning that all units count toward senior residency and do not count toward the 70.0 unit transfer cap.
+Because transfer students usually have already approached or reached a maximum of transferable units before transferring to UC Merced, transfer students should focus on the UC Education Abroad Program or UC Summer Abroad, as both program types will offer UC units rather than transfer units and are exempt from senior residency policy limits and do not count toward the 70.0 unit transfer cap.
 Transfer students typically should not apply to options within the International Opportunities Program.

 Because of the obstacles transfer students face, transfers tend to be significantly underrepresented and underserved in study abroad.
 As this is a cohort many scholarships intend to support, students may leverage their transfer background to improve their odds of receiving a competitive or merit-based scholarship.
 The Benjamin A. Gilman International Scholarship and UCEAP scholarships both give greater consideration to transfer students, but transfer students should disclose that they are transfers in the context of what challenges they have faced in their effort to study abroad.
 Many of these challenges are outlined on this page such as timing, dependents, reentry, or even veterans.